mmshahria/GlassboardTech-API-Reference/Assets/PUT Update an Asset by Id.md

 <strong>funding</strong> `object`

-JSON object descriptor that encloses Funding object.
+JSON object descriptor that encloses the Funding object associated with this asset.

   * <strong>round<strong> `number` <br> The funding round refers to the rounds of funding that startups go through to raise capital.
 The number representation of  pre-seed, seed, series A, B, C, etc.

   * <strong>targetRaiseAmount</strong> `number` <br>The target raise amount refers to the estimated amount willing to raise for the deal.
-Constraints: multiple of 0.01
+Constraints `multiple of 0.01`.

   * <strong>securityType</strong> `string` The type of the security.